k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Metadata Regex Classifier**

-The purpose of *Data Regex Classifier* is to classify the source fields based on their **metadata**.
+The purpose of *Metadata Regex Classifier* is to classify the source fields based on their **metadata**.

 The matching rules are defined using regular expressions in a built-in **metadata_profiling** MTable.